Scalds and scalding risks: what you need to know

 - Avoid leaving the kitchen unattended if you’re using pots, pans or kettles.

 - Use the back burners on the stove.
 Turn pan handles towards the back of the stove.
 Install a stove guard.

 - Carry plates to the pans on the stove, rather than carrying pans with hot liquids across the kitchen to the plates.

-- Test the temperature of soups, stews, two-minute noodles and other liquid dishes before serving them.
+- Test the temperature of soups, stews, 2-minute noodles and other liquid dishes before serving them.
 Stir microwaved foods to even out any hot or cold spots, and test the temperature before serving.

 Eating and drinking

-- Use spill-proof mugs with wide bases and narrow rims.
-This reduces the risk of scalds – but it doesn’t get rid of the risk altogether.
+- Use mugs with wide bases and narrow rims.
+This reduces the risk of spilling and scalds – but it doesn’t get rid of the risk altogether.